Safeguarding: role of the link governor

 - Keep the board up to date with statutory safeguarding and child protection guidance, including anything issued locally by your school's safeguarding partners

-- Inform the board of whether it needs to make any changes (e.g. in light of new regulations)
+- Inform the board as to whether it needs to make any changes (e.g. in light of new regulations)

-To make sure they're up to date with the latest statutory guidance, the link governor should regularly attend training.
+To keep up to date with the latest statutory guidance, the link governor should regularly attend training.

 They should also make sure safeguarding training is attended by: